WHAT IS APPLE DIGITAL MASTER?

 Apple Music has created a unique software for loudness normalisation called Sound Check.

-In other words, to make the listener experience as pleasant as possible and reproduce all the music at a similar volume, Apple normalises all the songs to a determined perceived loudness (-14 LUFS - Loudness Unit Full Scale).
+In other words, to make the listener experience as pleasant as possible and reproduce all the music at a similar volume, Apple normalises all the songs to a determined perceived loudness (-14 LUFS - Loudness Unit Full Scale - SEE THE ARTICLE: DB AND METERS...WHO ARE THOSE STRANGERS?).

-What we need to consider as mastering engineers, mixers, producers is that played at the same perceived volume more dynamic songs will sound much more impressive and pleasant than an over-compressed/limited ones.
+What we need to consider as mastering engineers, mixers, and producers is that played at the same perceived volume more dynamic songs will sound much more impressive and pleasant than an over-compressed/limited one.

 Such tools include: